sainclersilva/ifood/README.md

 - Navigate to Project: project-name > Python Interpreter.
 - In the top right corner, click the gear icon and select Add > Virtualenv Environment.
 - Choose New environment and click OK to create the virtual environment.

-- Installing Dependencies
+### 8. Installing Dependencies

 This will install all the necessary libraries for the project.

-- After creating the virtual environment, the project dependencies can be installed from the requirements.txt file:
+- After creating the virtual environment, the project dependencies can be installed from the **requirements.txt** file:
 - In PyCharm, open the integrated terminal (Alt+F12 or Cmd+Option+T on Mac).
 - In the terminal, run the command: